• Home of AKOUL 47-74

 Fostech echo compatibility?
 85% sure yes!
 But the ass end connecting the stock needs to be filed down a few millimeters to slide inside.

-26. George P Phillips says:
+26. George P Phillips Avatar

 I purchased a C39V2 several years ago and after hearing all the negative vs positive comments I decided to leave it sit in the box !
 I did not purchase it to be a closet queen But I am very concerned with using it ! i contacted Century but they assured me the gun was fine and to go ahead and run it but that was not the answer I wanted to hear after they told me to buy a guage and keep checking the headspace !